Roadmap on carcinogens

 The way forward

 EU-OSHA is helping to promote the scheme and will support the partners in organising a yearly event to raise awareness and assess progress.
-In addition, EU-OSHA’s Healthy Workplaces Campaign 2018-2019 will be on the topic of dangerous substances, tying in with the Roadmap and its objectives.
+In addition, EU-OSHA’s Healthy Workplaces Campaign 2018-19 is focused on the topic of dangerous substances, tying in with the Roadmap and its objectives.

-The scheme foresees a programme of actions that will involve two EU Council Presidencies, the start coinciding with the Netherlands in 2016 and the end with Austria in 2019.
+The scheme sets out a programme of actions that will involve various EU Council Presidencies, the start coinciding with the Netherlands in 2016.

 Read the Covenant to see exactly what the partners have committed to.